Spending per pupil, 2019

-As reported by the Department of Elementary and Secondary Education (DESE), In Fiscal Year 2018 per pupil spending in Gateway Cities fell to 91 percent of the state average.
-Haverhill school spending per pupil is well below the state and Gateway City averages, remaining fairly stable just below 82 percent the state average.
-Haverhill’s stability relative to other Gateway Cities reflects its solid recent budget increases in the face of increased enrollment of low-income students — a challenge faced by many Gateway Cities.
+As reported by the Department of Elementary and Secondary Education (DESE) in March 2021, in Fiscal Year 2019 per-pupil spending in Gateway Cities fell to 89 percent of the state average.
+Haverhill school spending per pupil, at 81 percent of the state average was well below even the Gateway City average.
+Haverhill is in the upper third of the Gateway Cities in household income.
+Nonetheless, its per pupil spending remains well below that of similar-income Gateway cities shown by the blue line in the chart below.
 Haverhill and other Gateway Cities continue to depend heavily on state funding to support a disproportionate share of the state’s low-income student population.

 Measures of school resources

-Although we could see improvement when data are available for more recent years, Haverhill has poorly in key measures of school resources relative to similar-income Gateway Cities.
-Among the DESE measures available in August 2019 are:
+Although we could see improvement when data are available for more recent years, Haverhill has ranked poorly in key measures of school resources relative to similar-income Gateway Cities.
+Based on DESE data:

-- Per-pupil spending fiscal 2018 – Haverhill had the lowest among 7 similar-income Gateway cities
+- Per-pupil spending fiscal 2019 – Haverhill ranked 373rd out of 404 districts statewide and had the lowest per-pupil spending among the 26 Gateway cities

-- Student/teacher ratios 2018-2019- Haverhill had the highest among 7 similar-income Gateway Cities
+- Student/teacher ratios 2018-2019- Haverhill had the highest number of students per teacher among 7 similar-income Gateway Cities

 - Average teacher salaries 2016-2017 – Haverhill had the lowest among 7 similar-income Gateway Cities and the lowest among 18 nearby (adjacent and adjoining-adjacent) Massachusetts communities